"... wanna run eCommerce on Drupal 8 but don't know if it's a good idea."

 Some legitimate questions you're struggling with there…

-To give you a hand, here's a list of 11 excellent reasons why you'd lean towards Drupal for your next eCommerce project.
+To give you a hand, here's a list of 11 excellent reasons why you'd lean towards Drupal eCommerce solutions for building your e-commerce site.

 Reason #1: You're in Full Control of the Source Code to Make Any Changes You Want